children on devices

 To get your eyes checked, book an appointment with an optometrist (you can get a test every three years covered by Medicare at our Teachers Health Centres, or one every year if you’re over 65).
 While you’re waiting for your new specs, you can always get a pair of ready-to-go reading glasses from the pharmacy.
 It’s worth knowing that these ‘readers’ don’t damage your eyes, even if the script isn’t quite right (although some people get a slight headache if it’s way off).
 To see if they help, just put them on and look at your phone (at the distance you’d normally use your screen).

 Remember, if your symptoms don’t go away or they get worse, speak to an optometrist.
-You can make an appointment at one of our Teachers Health Centres or optical providers.
+You can make an appointment at one of our Health Centres or optical providers.